Winter weather is reality and so is the need to understand winter medicine concerns.

 How Does Cold Effect Your Metabolism?

 Shivering increases metabolism and causes high-calorie burns.
-This causes a drop in weight.
+This creates a drop in weight.

 Being cold increases your daily energy (food) needs.